minorg/minorgordon.net/_posts/2022-05-09-knowledge-graph-conference.md

 ---
+categories: [learning]
+date:   2022-05-09
+description: Interesting talks from the Knowledge Graph Conference
 layout: post
 title:  "Knowledge Graph Conference"
-date:   2022-05-09
-description: Interesting talks from the Knowledge Graph Conference
 ---

 Last week I virtually attended the [Knowledge Graph Conference](https://www.knowledgegraph.tech/).
 Among the company pitches and academic minutiae there were a few thoughtful and creative talks: